Sultan Mandash

-Sultan Mandash (سلطان مندش; born October 17, 1994), is a Saudi Arabian footballer who plays as a winger for Al-Taawoun.
+Sultan Ahmed Mohammed Mandash (سلطان مندش; born October 17, 1994), is a Saudi Arabian footballer who plays as a winger for Al Hilal and the Saudi Arabia national team.

 Club career

 On 1 June 2024, Mandash joined Al-Taawoun on a two-year deal.

+On 11 January 2026, Mandash joined Al Hilal on a two-and-a-half year deal.

+International

+Scores and results list Saudi Arabia's goal tally first, score column indicates score after each Mandash goal.